HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/config_cluster/managing_cluster/managing_cluster_replication/index.md

 Review the following information to manage replication:

+!!!note
-**Note:** By default, the cluster scripts enable dynamic caching for each cluster member.
+    By default, the cluster scripts enable dynamic caching for each cluster member.
 The replication type is set to NOT SHARED.

 -   **Dynamic caching**

-    Data replication service \(DRS\) is the internal WebSphere® Application Server component that replicates data among application servers.
+    Data replication service (DRS) is the internal WebSphere® Application Server component that replicates data among application servers.
 There are several types of data replication, and HCL Portal can use data replication for dynamic caching and for memory-to-memory replication of session data.
 Enabling data replication for dynamic caching in a cluster environment is necessary to maintain data integrity between multiple HCL Portal nodes in the cluster.
 Replication also helps improve performance by generating data once and then replicating it to other servers in the cluster.

     -   AIX® HP-UX Linux™ Solaris Windows™: [Dynamic cache service settings](http://www-01.ibm.com/support/knowledgecenter/SSAW57_8.5.5/com.ibm.websphere.nd.doc/ae/udyn_rcachesettings.html)